Andre0512/hon/info.md

 ![Dish Washer](assets/example_dw.png)

 ### Supported Dish Washer models
-Support has been confirmed for these **6 models**, but many more will work.
+Support has been confirmed for these **7 models**, but many more will work.
 Please add already supported devices [with this form to complete the list](https://forms.gle/bTSD8qFotdZFytbf8).

 #### Haier
 - XIB 3B2SFS-80
+- XIB 5C1S3FS
 - XIB 6B2D3FB

 #### Hoover